The Wild East, Part 3: Hell Freezes Over

 Everyone glanced over at him.
 Bashur looked downright amused.

-“I wouldn’t call this the front lines,” Bashur said, with Kurdish delicacy.
+“I wouldn’t call this the front lines,” Bashur said delicately.
 “More like the back office.”

 “What I’m saying,” Bashur said to Ryan, “is that you might die if you spend the night here; but then, you might die anywhere in Iraq.
 Here, it isn’t extraordinarily likely.”